-This is Wes Anderson’s first feature length film, and the one that launched his career (as well as brothers Owen and Luke Wilson).
-It’s a great little road trip movie, and fun to see the trademarks of the director’s style already present in a low budget indie.
+This is Wes Anderson’s first feature-length film and the one that launched his career (as well as brothers Owen and Luke Wilson.)
+It’s a great little road trip movie, and it’s fun to see the trademarks of the director’s style already present in a low-budget indie.
 Three friends embark on a half-baked crime spree through West Texas, never quite escaping the mundane realities of regular life.

 This would be a really fun one for a float-and-watch party, especially because it’s a concert documentary (so plenty of time to chat with friends during songs.)
 Wattstax was a benefit concert hosted by Stax Records in 1972 on the anniversary of the 1965 riots in the African-American community of Watts, Los Angeles.
 With great performances by Isaac Hayes, Luther Ingram, and Pops Staples, Wattstax is dripping with seventies style and attitude.
-This film is a serious window into African American culture in the 70s, with lots of humor and fun moments along the way.
+This film is a serious window into African American culture in the 70s, and one of our fave cult classic movies—with lots of humor and fun moments along the way.